pkh1162/d3_bubble_chart_project/README.md

 The web application should now be running on port 3000, open up http://localhost:3000 in your browser to view.
 Note that the install can take a few minutes.

+Note: To run locally, you need to change the databaseAsync file in actions, the comments detail how this can be done.

+For a database-less (and working deployed version) can be found at: https://pkh1162.github.io/d3_bubble_chart_project/